alexkross/AIR/README.md

 ## Application
 Anywhere.
-Currently my focus is on a Cisco ACI (Application Centric Infrastructure) environment, aka APIC or Cisco SDN.
+Currently my focus is on a Cisco ACI (Application Centric Infrastructure, aka APIC or Cisco SDN) deployment for FinTech.

 ## Current status
 Under development.